m2rtv/P5-boilerplate-for-Raycast/README.md

 # P5 boilerplate for Raycast app
-A shell script for [Raycast app](https://raycast.com/) so I can easily fire up new generative art sketches using [P5 library](https://p5js.org/).
+A shell script for [Raycast app](https://raycast.com/) so I can easily start and organize generative art sketches using [P5 library](https://p5js.org/).

 ## How does it work?
 1. Fire up Raycast app and type in "P5" → "Your project name"